 The region's public education system, if it were considered a single entity, would be a larger employer than Middlebury College.
 There are 16 elementary schools, a middle school, three high schools and three supervisory unions located in the Addison Region.
 (See discussion of education in the Utilities, Facilities and Services section for further discussion of education).
 According to the Vermont Department of Education, the region's public education system employed the equivalent of about 1,130 full-time employees in 2002.
-In 2000, the Vermont Department of Employment and Training reported a total of nearly 1,360 people employed in the public education system are women.
+In 2000, the Vermont Department of Employment and Training reported a total of nearly 1,360 people employed in the public education system in 2000.
+Over three-quarters of the people employed in the public education system are women.
 Teacher salaries vary between the region's schools; the state average was around \$39,000 in 2002.
 The state average teacher-aid salary was around \$12,000.